Pace Center for Girls

 Pace Center for Girls is a 6-12 education program for at-risk teenage girls, headquartered in Jacksonville, Florida.
 The nonprofit organization was created in 1985 as an intervention program.

 History

 Pace Center for Girls was created in 1985 by Vicki Burke.
 In 2008, the Annie E. Casey Foundation called Pace "the most effective program in the United States for keeping adolescent girls out of the juvenile justice system."
 As of 2016, PACE Center for Girls had 19 locations in Florida with a plan to open another location in Georgia.
 As of 2020, more than 40,000 girls have been served.
 The Annie E. Casey Foundation, Children's Defense Fund, National Mental Health Association, National Council on Crime and Delinquency, and the Office of Juvenile Justice and Delinquency Prevention recognize the Pace Center for Girls as a "national model for reducing recidivism and improving school success, employment and self-sufficiency amongst girls."

-Admissions

-Pace Center for Girls' celebrates young women through their nine values and principles of honoring the female spirit, focusing on strengths, acting with integrity and positive intent, embracing growth and change, valuing the wisdom of time, exhibiting courage, seeking excellence, creating partnerships, and investing in the future.